cardillan/mindcode/README.markdown

 You can also use the **Compile and Run** button to execute the compiled code right away on an emulated processor.
 The output produced by `print` instructions in your code will be displayed.
 Very limited interaction with the Mindustry World is supported.

+> [!TIP]
+> Mindcode performs a variety of different optimizations.
+The mlog code it produces may bear little resemblance to the original source code at a first glance.

 ### Offline

 Alternatively, you can download the command-line compiler and use Mindcode [from within an IDE](doc/syntax/TOOLS-IDE-INTEGRATION.markdown).